-Customer: Department of Infrastructure and Transport
+Customer: Department for Infrastructure and Transport

 Location: Adelaide, South Australia

 During the planning phase, the project team hosted five community information sessions (which were attended by over 150 people), and interviewed key businesses and residents within the project area.
 In addition, 366 survey responses were received during the planning phase, mostly from local residents and business owners.
-This feedback was used, along with technical advice, as part of an options assessment process to inform the selection of the preferred design solution, which is to raise the road over the railway line.
+This feedback was used, along with technical advice, as part of an options assessment process to inform the selection of the preferred design solution, which was to raise the road over the railway line.

 The new 178 m long, 25 m wide road bridge was built alongside the existing Torrens Road.
 The bridge is a four span continuous steel box girder with composite concrete deck cast insitu.
 The bridge has a 58 m maximum span length over the rail corridor and is supported on 89 No. 900 mm diameter continuous flight auger (CFA) piles.
 The depth of piles ranges from 15 to 24 metres.

 The bridge was built over a 350 mm diameter transmission pressure gas main.
 The alliance developed a detailed Safety Management Study in conjunction with the pipeline owner, which resulted in a design solution which did not require any relocation or protection works.